NCssb64/major-stats/README.md

 To analyze the data (e.g. "how many games between fox and puff at G3?") look at `generate_table.ipynb`.

-So far all archived match data is from recorded matches only.
+So far archives count recorded matches only.
+Because the goal is to include character info (dk, samus, etc) for each match, we don't have a reliable way of getting info for non-recorded matchs.

 ## Current status (2017-02-16)
-  * the data contains all matches recorded from the following tournaments:
+  * the archive contains all pools and bracket matches recorded at the following tournaments:
     * G3
     * GOML 2016
     * Pound 2016

-  * the code tabulates
+  * the code `generate_table.ipynb` tabulates:
     * number of matches between characters
     * win % each character has over each other
     * can restrict these results to just bracket matches (or just pools matches)

 ## To do
-  * Most important: get data from non-recorded matches
+  * get info for non-recorded matches
+    * if brackets on smash.gg or challonge, e.g., contained character info, this would be possible for future tournaments.
   * add data from:
     * SNOSA 2
     * SSC 2016